ReturnRei/CustomWOTD/README.md

 Copy the screensaver to a safe directory `cp -r /System/Library/Screen\ Savers/Word\ of\ the\ Day.saver .` *I would reccomend a backup of this file*

-You can now tweak your .plists as much as you want
+You can now tweak your .plists as much as you want (Relevant plists AFAIK are into ./Resources/Word lists)

 Rename The`.saver` file to be able to install